Early Career Scholarship

 - General qualifications and previous professional accomplishments of candidate

 - Past and potential support of WIMS through service and participation in WIMS-sponsored events

-- Evidence must be provided for financial support for candidate's accommodations and travel expenses (from the candidate herself or her department, division, and center)
+- Evidence of financial support for candidate's accommodations and travel expenses

-- Evidence must be provided that the candidate's supervisor will protect candidate's time to attend the AAMC seminar in its entirety
+- Evidence that the candidate's supervisor will protect the candidate's time to attend the seminar in its entirety

-- Value of candidate's attendance to candidate herself and to the institution
+- Value of candidate's attendance to candidate herself, to WIMS and to the university

 - Evaluation of candidate's statement of interest

-- WIMS Recognition Committee will work with the candidate/candidate’s supervisor to prepare the AAMC-required "Letter of Intent and Support" by the AAMC deadline.
-Please check their website for updates or contact:
+- WIMS Recognition Committee will work with the WIMS President to prepare the AAMC-required "Letter of Intent and Support" by the annual AAMC Application Deadline.
+AAMC applications are available starting in February.

-- provide the WIMS Recognition Committee with a one-page (max) summary of what you learned and how you plan to apply it, and
+- Provide a one page summary (max) to the WIMS Recognition Committee and the Joy McCann Professor of what you learned and how you plan to apply it.

-- participate in a noon-time panel presentation with other WIMS sponsored participants on the value gained by attending.
-The purpose of the panel is to help other KU-SOM women determine if the conference is something they wish to pursue in the future.
+- Participate in a noon-time panel presentation with other WIMS and Joy McCann Professorship sponsored participants on the value gained by attending the AAMC seminar.
+The purpose of the panel is to help women colleagues determine if the seminar is something they wish to pursue in the future.